aaruie/Customer-Acquisition-Channel-ROI-Analysis/README.md

 ## OVERVIEW

-This project analyzes multi-channel marketing campaign performance to evaluate ROI, CAC, conversion rates, and campaign efficiency.
+This project analyzes multi-channel marketing campaign data to evaluate key metrics such as ROI, CAC, and conversion rates.
+It identifies high-performing and underperforming campaigns, along with inefficiencies in marketing spend.
+Using advanced SQL techniques and Tableau visualization, the project delivers actionable insights for optimizing marketing strategy and budget allocation.

 ## OBJECTIVE